stucchio/Homepage/content/is_your_algorithm_discriminatory.md

 This article is strictly NOT about badly implemented algorithms.
 Most of the people commenting on algorithmic discrimination are not arguing that a specific algorithm has an off-by-one error or proposing that we switch from a random forest to a deep neural network.
 I've never seen any LaTeX on mathbabe.org.
 In the event that an algorithm is *incorrectly* predicting outcomes, we can all agree that statisticians should do their jobs better.

 All the simulation experiments in this article will be carefully tuned to avoid this situation.
-I'll be generating gaussian data and fiting a linear model to it via least squares.
+I'll be generating gaussian data and fitting a linear model to it via least squares.
 The key point here is to avoid methodological errors - because I'm setting up the problem to be simple and easily solvable, you can't get a significantly better result via better algorithm choices.
-Instead, we'll need to actually recognize and confront the reality of what can happen with *good* algorithms that return *correct* results.
+Instead, we'll need to actually recognize and confront the reality that good algorithms might yield correct results we don't like.

 I'm very strictly NOT claiming that all real world models are perfect, I'm just assuming that bad models are a math problem with a math solution (and therefore beyond the reach of Techcrunch).